bradfrost/atomic-design/chapter-4.md

 permalink: /chapter-4/
 ---

 Talk is cheap.
 And up until now, we've been doing a whole lotta talkin'.
 That's not to say it hasn't been productive talk!
-After all, we've discussed the importance of modular thinking, we've introduced a methodology for crafting deliberate UI design systems, and we've introduced tools for creating effective pattern libraries.
+After all, we've discussed the importance of modular thinking, we've introduced a methodology for crafting deliberate UI design systems, and we've showcased tools for creating effective pattern libraries.

-But this is where the rubber meets the road.
+But here's where the rubber meets the road.
 Where we roll up our sleeves and put all of this theory into practice.
+Where we *get stuff done*.
+This chapter will tackle all that goes into selling, creating, and maintaining effective design systems.
+You ready?
+Let's go.

+## It's People!

+> The design process is weird and complicated, because _people_ are weird and complicated. <cite>Mark Boulton</cite>

-We'll discuss how to go about selling, creating, and maintaining an effective design system.
+Here's the not-so-secret secret about creating and maintaining an effective design system: it's about the people.
+The same goes with doing any good

 - Why
 - What